 Before roller debarkers (rotary debarkers) were introduced to the North American paper industry in the late ’90s, the industry lacked good solutions to debark logs in northern climates, where temperatures averaged well below freezing during winter.
-Dennis Widdifield, a sales engineering with Biomass Engineering & Equipment, worked for Boise Cascade in Ontario at that time, and he was tasked with solving this problem.
+Dennis Widdifield, a consultant in Canada, worked for Boise Cascade in Ontario at that time, and he was tasked with solving this problem.
 That he did—and what started as a project for his plant turned into the wide-scale introduction of these machines to North America.

 The Need for Better Debarking

 In the early ’90s, the Boise Cascade mill at which Dennis worked used a wet debarking process to debark their wood logs in their Groundwood Pulping Woodroom.
 During this process, millworkers would treat the wood logs with water in the two Drum Debarking Drums in order to soften and peel the bark when the hardwood and softwood Logs were low moisture and or frozen.
 They would then press and drain the bark and burn it as a low-grade fuel.

 The problem was that the result was rather toxic.
 But bark gets wet, it releases oils and resins.
 So the plant had to treat water used in this process.